ballerina-attic/ballerina-honeycomb/README.md

 reporter.hostname="localhost"
 reporter.port=9411

-# Send the spans in V1 format as honeycomb-opentracing-proxy supports on V1
+# Here the reporter API is set up in order to send spans.
+API version v1 is used as the honeycomb-opentracing supports the V1 version.
 reporter.api.context="/api/v1/spans"
 reporter.api.version="v1"